Mission: Accepted! U.S. College Admissions Insights

 As we reported previously, U.S. visa appointments were temporarily paused, creating further enrollment uncertainty.
 Although consular processing has resumed, it is proceeding with tighter scrutiny and more aggressive vetting, complicating many international students’ timelines and decisions.

-In response to the current climate, the UC campuses extended more international offers than usual, anticipating that many students may not be able to follow through due to these external obstacles.
+In response to the current climate, the UC campuses extended more international offers than usual, anticipating that some students may not be able to follow through due to these external obstacles.

 While it is encouraging that 72% of applicants were admitted somewhere in the UC system, that doesn’t mean every applicant got into their top-choice campus or major.
 If you are planning to apply in Fall 2025 for entry in 2026, here is how to interpret this data and shape your application strategy: